IEEE-VIT/obstacle-avoider/README.md

 Kindly consider leaving a ⭐ if you like the repository and our organisation.

-> We are holding a virtual meetup on 2nd October, where we will be discussing OSS, GitHub and Hacktoberfest!
-Everyone's invited to [join](https://fossfiesta.ieeevit.org) 😄

 ## Getting Started ##
 - Even this pandemic can’t stop us from making hardware projects, thanks to the simulators.